legendarycode3/shared-wallet/README.md

     * Emits a `Withdrawal` event recording the recipient and transferred amount.
     * Uses the `nonReentrant` modifier to prevent reentrancy attacks.
 * ****`getBalance()`:**** Returns the total amount of Ether currently stored in the shared wallet.
 This is a read-only function that allows anyone to check the contract's available balance.
 The function:
     * Reads the contract's current Ether balance.
+    * Returns the balance in wei.

 ### Variables: